 As I mentioned in the introduction, it really doesn’t matter what word-processing or page-layout program or web browser you use—all of them are capable of producing good typography.

 But if you’re making printed documents, your printer and paper can make a big difference in the final result.
 As your eye for typography gets better, you’ll start to notice that not all printers are alike.

 Laser.
 Inkjet printers used to be the cheaper and lower-quality alternative to laser printers.
 Inkjets are a lot better than they were 20 years ago, but they still can’t equal the crisp edges of laser printing.

 Why?
 Inkjet printers work by spraying small droplets of liquid ink onto the paper, which start out wet and then dry in the air.
 The wet droplets spread slightly as they’re absorbed into the paper.
 That’s a desirable effect for photographs, because it helps blend adjacent colors, and it’s why inkjets are preferred for photo printing.
 It’s not desirable for text, because it makes edges less distinct.
 And as the text gets smaller, the problem becomes more pronounced.

-Laser printers work by depositing particles of dry toner onto the paper and then fusing the toner to the paper with heat.
-This creates a sharper edge on the printed page and makes laser printers better suited for printing text.
+Laser printers, on the other hand, deposit particles of dry toner onto the paper and then fuse the toner to the paper with heat.
+This creates a sharper edge on the printed page, making laser printers better suited for printing text.

 Over the years, laser printers have also gotten a lot cheaper.
-So there’s no longer any reason to use an inkjet printer.
+So there’s no reason to use an inkjet printer.